chrismp/chrismp.github.io/_posts/2099-01-01-metacritic-video-games.md

 What's more, the share of games users rate as "bad" nearly tripled over the past 16 years.
 Only about one in 22 games released in 2000 had a user score of 4.9 or less on Metacritic. **For 2016 so far, about one in eight games were considered terrible.**

+## IPhone games suck, Wii-U games are pretty good

-Unsurprisingly, players rate games released on older game consoles higher than games for the current generation.
+Since older games have higher user ratings, it follows that players rate games released on older game consoles higher than games for the current systems.
 The **Playstation** and **Nintendo 64**, released in 1994 and 1996, have the **best-rated games**, with median user scores of 8.1 and 8.3.
 But games for the **Xbox One** and **Playstation 4**, both released in 2013, have the **worst-rated games**, with median user scores of 6.8 and 6.9.
 The **Wii-U** is the exception among the newest gaming consoles, with half of its games getting user scores of at least 7.3 -- better than games for the Playstation 3, Xbox360 and Wii.

-## AVERAGES/MEDIANS FOR GAME GENRES, CONSOLES, YEARS
+By far, Metacritic users rate games for iPhones and iPads worse than any system listed on the site.
+But critics like them more than games for any system besides the Nintendo 64 and Sega Dreamcast.
+Half of mobile games received user scores of 6.5 or less, but Metascores of 79 or more.
+This is the biggest split between players and critics for all game systems on Metacritic.

 CRITIC SCORES VS GAMING SCORES FOR YEARS, CONSOLES